Blissfulbritt

 I have been back in America for a little over a month now, and to say the transition was smooth like butter would be false.
 Physically my flight home was uneventful, I managed to weasel my way back into my home country unscathed during this chaotic pandemic, but emotionally I am not feeling whole.

 I left Germany a week earlier than planned due to an outbreak of Coronavirus at the hotel I was working.
 20+ staff members tested positive, and after receiving a negative result I felt the need to get out.
 I have never been so thankful to be a recluse.
-(The spread occurred during a night of partying among my irresponsible peers.)
+(The spread occurred during a night of partying amongst my irresponsible peers.)

 I managed one last long bike ride before I left, something I wouldn’t realize how badly I needed until after I returned home.